The 90 Minutes Before the Workshop That Determine Everything After

 Beyond Presence to Functionality

-Stakeholder Alignment: The Final Confirmation That Saves the Day
+Stakeholder Alignment: The Conversation That Prevents Chaos

-Reading the Pre-Show
+Reading the Pre-Session Scene

 The Psychological Transition

-The 90-Minute Countdown: A Minute-by-Minute Framework
+The 90-Minute Countdown: A Practical Framework

 đź’ˇ Tip: Discover how AI-powered planning transforms workshop facilitation.